v-iashin/SparseSync/README.md

 To handle the synchronisation of sparse signals in time a model should be able to process longer video clips and have enough capacity to handle the diversity of scenes.
-To this end, we propose _SparseSelector_, a transformer-based architecture that enables the processing of long videos in sub-linear complexity with respect to the number of input tokens which grows rapidly with sampling rate, resolution, and video duration.
+To this end, we propose _SparseSelector_, a transformer-based architecture that enables the processing of long videos in linear complexity with respect to the number of input tokens which grows rapidly with sampling rate, resolution, and video duration.

 - [Sparse in Space and Time: Audio-visual Synchronisation with Trainable Selectors.](#sparse-in-space-and-time-audio-visual-synchronisation-with-trainable-selectors)